janareddyc7/janareddyc7/README.md

 Working on ai startup

-My new website is out 100 percent performance https://likhittanishq.vercel.app/
+My new website is out 100 percent performance https://likhittanishq.org my first domain

 <!--
 **janareddyc7/janareddyc7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.